haiku/website/content/blog/meianoite/2007-06-24_some_design_decisions.md

 And tickets are making a comeback, but in a very different context.

 Anyway, suppose we're starting with a clean slate, and all we have so far are the tasks and their respective priorities.
-Now let's scribble a little in that slate :)<!--break-->
+Now let's scribble a little in that slate :)<!--more-->

 Remember our application domain: scheduling threads.
 The implementation I have considered so far works like this: